Realization of a Bosonic Antiferromagnet

 \subsection{Motional excitations}

-Besides spin excitations in the state evolution, we also measure the ratios of motional excitations in these lattice sites, which are absent in the spin model.
-In the Hubbard model, one particle-hole excitation emerges when an atom tunnels to its neighboring site.

-The particle-hole excitations with doublons $\ket{\downarrow\downarrow}$ are detected by the same parity-projection technique making use of the PA laser.
-After a global spin-flip, we can also acquire the doublons on the state $\ket{\uparrow\uparrow}$.
-The particle excitations on the state $\ket{\uparrow\uparrow}$ and $\ket{\downarrow\downarrow}$ generated in the adiabatic passage are rare, since the atoms need to tunnel to its next-nearest neighboring sites.
-Fig. \ref{figS4} shows that the total ratio of these excitations keeps constant at 0.01(1) in the state evolution.
+Besides spin excitations, the particle-hole excitations emerge when the atoms tunnel to their neighboring sites.
+Such motional excitations are detected by counting the ratio of doublons $\ket{\downarrow\downarrow}$ making use of the parity-projection technique.
+Using a global spin-flip, we can acquire the doublons on the state $\ket{\uparrow\uparrow}$ as well.
+However, atoms have to tunnel to their next-nearest-neighbor sites in order to create such identical-spin doublons.
+Extended Data Fig. \ref{figS6} shows that the excitations to the state $\ket{\uparrow\uparrow}$ and $\ket{\downarrow\downarrow}$ are generally rare [1(1) percent] in the adiabatic passage.

-However, the more probable particle-hole excitations result in the $\ket{\uparrow\downarrow}$ state, owing to the tunnelling of atoms to their neighboring sites.
-From the normalization condition, the ratio of these excitations can be inferred as $1-\sum_{\mu,\nu}P_{\ket{\mu,\nu}}$, with $\mu,\nu=\ \uparrow,\downarrow$.
-As depicted in Fig. \ref{figS4}, the ratio of these doublons excitations grows gradually during the 120 ms state evolution, which is 0.04(3) for our Heisenberg antiferromagnet.
-The propagation of excitations is strongly suppressed by the spin-independent staggered offset $\delta_0$.
-Besides, the linear potential also suppress the long-range motional transport \cite{Yang:2020s}.
+The more probable motional excitations are original from the atoms that tunnel to their neighboring sites and therefore result in the $\ket{\uparrow\downarrow}$ doublons.
+From the normalization condition, the ratio of these excitations can be deduced as $1-\sum_{\mu,\nu}P_{\ket{\mu,\nu}}$, with $\mu,\nu=\ \uparrow,\downarrow$.
+As shown in Extended Data Fig. \ref{figS6}, the ratio of this type of motional excitations grows gradually during the state evolution, which is 0.04(3) for our target state.
+The propagation of such excitations is strongly suppressed by the spin-independent staggered offset $\delta_0$.
+Besides, the linear potential also suppresses the long-range motional transport \cite{Yang:2020s}.